 What is Dexamethasone?
-New Study Says Steroid Can Reduce Risk of Death in Sickest COVID-19 Patients
+Study Says Steroid Can Reduce Risk of Death in Sickest COVID-19 Patients

 Now, researchers believe another drug may be a beneficial treatment for the sickest coronavirus patients: dexamethasone.
-The new information comes from a statement released Tuesday from chief investigators on a large clinical trial in the UK, regarding a forthcoming study on dexamethasone's effectiveness in reducing COVID-19-related deaths in hospitalized patients.
-The study's results were so promising that researchers are now working to publish the full details as soon as possible, and are even suggesting the drug "should now become a standard of care" in COVID-19 patients who are sick enough to require oxygen treatment.
+The new information comes from a statement released from chief investigators on a large clinical trial in the UK, regarding a study on dexamethasone's effectiveness in reducing COVID-19-related deaths in hospitalized patients.
+The study's results were so promising that researchers are suggesting the drug "should now become a standard of care" in COVID-19 patients who are sick enough to require oxygen treatment.

 Of course, any leads for a possible COVID-19 treatment for the severely ill is good news, but some doctors are hesitant to jump on the dexamethasone bandwagon just yet.
 Here's what we know so far about the study in question, what doctors say we need to be cautious about, and what dexamethasone is typically used for.